Andrianarimanana/Storm_Prediction_Madagascar/README.md

 ## Overview

-The porpuse of this project is a machine learning focused on nowcasting thunderstorms in northern Madagascar, particularly around Nosy Be.
-By leveraging real-time data, the project aims to provide accurate short-term predictions (0–6 hours) to mitigate risks, protect lives, and support emergency responses in this vulnerable region.
+The porpuse of this project is a machine learning focused on forcasting thunderstorms in northern Madagascar, particularly around Nosy Be.
+The project aims to provide accurate short-term predictions (0–6 hours) to mitigate risks, protect lives, and support emergency responses in this vulnerable region.

 ## Dataset